vigna/sux-rs/README.md

-The focus is on performance (e.g., there are unchecked versions of all methods and support for [unaligned access]) and on flexible composability (e.g., you can fine-tune your Elias–Fano instance by choosing different types of internal indices, and whether to index zeros or ones).
+The focus is on performance (e.g., there are unchecked versions of all methods and support for [unaligned access]) and on flexible composability (e.g., you can fine-tune your [`EliasFano`] instance by choosing different types of internal indices, and whether to index zeros or ones).
+Whenever possible, there are mapping methods that replace an underlying structure with another one, provided it is compatible.

+This crate does not provide high-level genericity on bit vectors: [bit vectors operations] on words of type `W` are based on a combination of the [`BitLength`] trait, which provides the bit length, and on [`AsRef<W>`]/[`AsMut<W>`], which provide access to the underlying data.
+This approach makes it possible to use any structure that implements these traits as a bit vector, and to implement your own bit vector if you need specific features (e.g., support for unaligned access).

+To make rank/select structures composable, we parameterize them with a _backend_ that needs to implement the [`Backend`] trait, which provides only the backend word as an associated type [`Word`].
+Implementation can than use [`BitLength`] and [`AsRef<Self::Word>`]/[`AsMut<Self::Word>`] to access the backend using bit operations.
+Bit vectors and structures delegate these traits to their backend, so you can use any structure that implements the [`Backend`] trait as a backend for (further) rank/select structures.

 ## ε-serde Support